Skip to content

 Note

-When the the secret store CSI driver has to fetch a secret, it assumes the IRSA role assigned to the pod that references a secret.
+When the secret store CSI driver has to fetch a secret, it assumes the IRSA role assigned to the pod that references a secret.
 The code for this operation can be found here.

 For additional information about the AWS Secrets & Configuration Provider (ASCP) refer to the following resources: